DEVIAS: Learning Disentangled Video Representations of Action and Scene: Compared Method Details

-\paragraph{Disentangling baselines.} We provide a detailed description and figures for the disentangling baselines.
-We show the One-Token baseline in \figref{baselines} (a).
+We provide a detailed description and figures for the multi-task baselines.
+We show the One-Token baseline in \figref{baselines} (c).
 We train the one-token model with a single classification token from ViT~\cite{vit}.
-The Two-Token baseline uses two distinct learnable tokens: one is for action and another is for the scene, as depicted in \figref{baselines} (c).
+The Two-Token baseline uses two distinct learnable tokens: one is for action and another is for the scene, as depicted in \figref{baselines} (a).
 Both the One-Token and Two-Token baselines have separate heads for action and scene classification. $L_{action}$ is the cross-entropy loss with the ground-truth action label and $L_{scene}$ is the cross-entropy with the pseudo-scene label.

 For a more detailed ablation study, we replace the separate classification heads in \figref{baselines} (a) and (c) with a single unified classification head, as shown in \figref{baselines} (b) and (d).
-In models with a unified classification head, we use the disentangling loss, $L_D$, described in the main paper.
-The hyperparameter setting is identical to the setting for the Action ViT.
+In models with a unified classification head, we use the disentangling loss, $L_{DE}$, described in the main paper.
+The hyperparameter setting is identical to the setting for the Naive Action ViT.
 We summarize the hyperparameters used in \tabref{action_noaug_hyper}.
-Additionally, we add either the BE or FAME as a data augmentation on top of the disentangling baseline with separate classification heads (\figref{baselines} (c)).
+Additionally, we add either the BE or FAME as a data augmentation on top of the multi-task baseline with separate classification heads (\figref{baselines} (c)).
 We summarize the hyperparameters used for these settings in \tabref{be_hyper} and \tabref{fame_hyper}.